srishtiee/PhishWatch/API_CONTRACTS.md

 3. **File Storage:** Uploaded `.eml` files are stored in MongoDB GridFS with encryption.
 The file ID is stored in `eml_file_id` field.

 4. **ML Integration:** The `result` field currently contains stub data.
-Replace the `AnalysisClient` implementation in `app/services/analysis_client.py` to integrate with your ML service.
+Replace the `AnalysisClient` implementation in `app/services/analysis_client.py` to integrate with the ML service.

 5. **Status Values:**
    - `pending`: Analysis is queued/processing